Drawing a Box-and-Whisker Plot In Exercises 15–18,(b) draw a box-... | Channels for Pearson+

 Quartiles

-Quartiles are values that divide a data set into four equal parts, each containing 25% of the data.
+Quartiles are values that divide a data set into four equal parts, providing insights into the distribution of the data.
 The first quartile (Q1) is the median of the lower half of the data, the second quartile (Q2) is the overall median, and the third quartile (Q3) is the median of the upper half.
 Understanding quartiles is essential for constructing a box-and-whisker plot, as they determine the boundaries of the box and the placement of the median.

 Recommended video: